frhnfrq/JRocket/README.md

 Here, `coreThreadPoolSize` refers to the core size of the underlying thread pool.
 This library lets you handle the size of the thread pool.
 You can change the thread pool size in runtime by calling
 `setCoreThreadPoolSize(int coreThreadPoolSize)` method.
 Note that, you must call `setMaxThreadPoolSize(int maxThreadPoolSize)` after calling `listen(int port, int coreThreadPoolSize)` if you want to change the core thread pool size.
+Start listening for events by calling `onReceive(String event, OnReceiveListener onReceiveListener)` method, and send events to clients by calling `send(String event, JSONObject data)` on `Client` objects.

 See the example section for more.

-Start listening for events by calling `onReceive(String event,OnReceiveListener onReceiveListener)` method, and send events to clients by calling `send(String event, JSONObject data)` on `Client` objects.

 ### Client

 Use the `JRocketClient.prepare(String host, int port, RocketClientListener rocketClientListener)` to prepare the client.
 It'll return a `JRocketClient` object.
 Then call `connect()` method to connect to the server.
-Start listening for events by calling `onReceive(String event,OnReceiveListener onReceiveListener)` method, and send events to server by calling `send(String event, JSONObject data)` on `JRocketClient` object.
+Start listening for events by calling `onReceive(String event, OnReceiveListener onReceiveListener)` method, and send events to server by calling `send(String event, JSONObject data)` on `JRocketClient` object.

+See the example section for more.

 #### Example (Server)